Gustavo2531/TrueLogic/README.md

 }
 ```

-On another hand for getting all the players that are in the h2 just use in get ```localhost:8080/players```
+On another hand for getting all the players that are in the h2 just use get ```localhost:8080/players```